criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/3-capping.md

 ### No unbiased low variance estimator when $\pi_{test}$ is far from $\pi_0$

 Ideally, we would like a low variance unbiased estimator for all policies.
 But is this possible?
-Unfortunately, the answer is No, unless we make some additional hypothesis.
+The answer is unfortunately No, unless we make some additional hypotheses.

 Indeed, having some large importance weights means that the test policy takes some actions which were very uncommon under the logging policy.
 We just did not collect enough data on those actions to get any low variance estimate of what would happen when they are chosen.